teja318/Billing-App/README.md

 # Billing App

-The best Billing & Inventory management application made simple and easy for domestic purposes which record all business transactions such as sales, products, customers
+The best Billing & Inventory management application made simple and easy for domestic purposes which record all business transactions such as sales & products, customers.

 ## Packages